pvcnt/accio/docs/contribute/client.md

 ---
-layout: docs
+layout: contribute
-weight: 30
-title: Developping the client
+title: Developing the client
 ---

 Source code for the command-line application is stored under the `fr.cnrs.liris.accio.tools.cli` package.